AnupSharma12/elonsmoney/README.md

 ## How It Works

-I am using pure vanilla JavaScript for this.
-There are no frameworks involved.
-All of my item data is stored in a file called `script.js`.
-When the application loads it reads the item cards that're in the web page builds a list of them and adds buttons to buy and sell the items.
-Every time I make a purchase the balance and the number of items I have are updated away.
+It's all just plain JavaScript, no fancy frameworks or anything.
+All the item info lives in `script.js`, and when the page loads it grabs the item cards, builds a list out of them, and slaps buy and sell buttons on each one.
+Every time you buy something it updates your balance and how many you've got.
+The receipt just checks which items you have more than zero of, and the percentage is basically how much you spent out of 830 billion dollars total.

-The receipt is made when the system looks for items that you have than zero of.
-The percentage is figured out by taking what you spent in total and dividing that by eight hundred thirty billion dollars.
-This means the percentage is really, about how much you spent compared to eight hundred thirty billion dollars.

 The whole app is under 100KB.